davidmdm/j-streamify/README.md

 ## Examples

-Common use case: Sending file on disk to an api as json:
+use case: Sending file on disk to a legacy api as json:

 ```javascript
 const JStream = require('j-streamify');